List of FIFA World Cup penalty shoot-outs

-This is a list of all penalty shoot-outs that have taken place in the final tournaments of the Men's FIFA World Cup.
+This is a list of all penalty shoot-outs that have taken place in the final tournaments of the FIFA World Cup.

-For knockout matches tied after regulation and extra time, the first editions of the Men's World Cup up until 1958 used the rule of replaying the game.
-With fixtures becoming increasingly crowded, drawn matches from 1962 in quarter-finals and semi-finals would have been decided by drawing of lots.
+For knockout matches tied after regulation and extra time, the first editions of the FIFA World Cup up until 1958 used the rule of replaying the game.
+With fixtures becoming increasingly crowded, drawn matches from 1962 in quarter-finals and semi-finals would have been decided by drawing of lots (although no games ever required drawing of lots to determine a winner).
 Replacement of the rules was first proposed in 1970 to the IFAB, and penalty shoot-outs were adopted for the new format of the 1978 tournament, although the replay rule for the final matches remained in place until 1982.

-In practice, penalty shootouts did not occur before 1982.
-Three times, in 1994, 2006, and 2022, the Men's World Cup title has been decided by a penalty shoot-out.
-Of the 35 shoot-outs that have taken place in the competition, only two reached the sudden death stage after still being tied at the end of "best of five kicks".
-Three times the shootouts required only 7 kicks, compared to the theoretical minimum of 6 kicks necessary.
+In practice, penalty shoot-outs did not occur before 1982.
+Three times, in 1994, 2006, and 2022, the World Cup title has been decided by a penalty shoot-out.
+Of the 39 shoot-outs that have taken place in the competition, only three reached the sudden death stage after still being tied at the end of five kicks.
+Three times the shoot-outs required only 7 kicks, compared to the theoretical minimum of 6 kicks necessary.